-For example, if you are taking 10% wage subsidy or 75% Canada Emergency Wage subsidy you need to adjust your payroll expenses while calculating CEBA non-deferrable expenses.
-If you are having a payroll of $10,000 and you have already taken 10% subsidy of $1,000, you cannot include full $10,000 as a non-deferrable expenses.
+For example, if you are taking a 10% wage subsidy or 75% Canada Emergency Wage subsidy you need to adjust your payroll expenses while calculating CEBA non-deferrable expenses.
+If you are having a payroll of $10,000 and you have already taken 10% subsidy of $1,000, you cannot include a full $10,000 as a non-deferrable expenses.

 If you are not sure which expenses to include or how to calculate your non-deferrable expenses, please contact your professional corporate tax accountant.